exercism/csharp/reference/examples/new-concept-exercise-arrays.md

 These files are specific to the C# track:

 - `Arrays.csproj`: the C# project file.
-- `ArraysTest.cs`: the test suite.
+- `ArraysTests.cs`: the test suite.
 - `Arrays.cs`. the stub implementation file, which is the starting point for students to work on the exercise.
 - `.meta/Example.cs`: an example implementation that passes all the tests.